 Which Flow Cytometers Are Capable of Running Plates?

-The Fortessa X-20 and Attune NxT are capable of analyzing 96- and 384-well plates.
+The Fortessa X-20, Attune NxT, and Cytek Aurora, are capable of analyzing 96- and 384-well plates.

 How Do I Get Trained to Use the Flow Cytometry Core?

-If you’d like to be trained on an analyzer or sorter, complete Gladstone’s Flow Core Intro Questionnaire to answer some questions and schedule a date.
+If you'd like to be trained on an analyzer or sorter, complete Gladstone's Flow Core intro questionnaire to answer some questions about your experience, and email the core to schedule a date.

 What Type of Samples Can Be Run on the Cytometer?